 This is a very healthy recipe containing various nutrients, including vitamins, minerals, electrolytes, and phytonutrients.
 Here are the main characteristics of the recipe:

 Several ingredients, such as miso, garlic, and shiitake mushrooms, have immune-boosting properties.

 The dish is particularly rich in folate and beneficial for those who are folate deficient.
-Folate functions as a coenzyme in the synthesis of nucleic acids and amino acids metabolism.
+Folate functions as a coenzyme in synthesizing nucleic acids and amino acid metabolism.
 One of the most critical folate-dependent reactions is the homocysteine to methionine conversion.
-Moreover, folate is also required for proper cell division.
-For these reasons, folate deficiency can lead to megaloblastic anemia and elevated serum homocysteine level, associated with cardiovascular risk.
+Moreover, folate is also required for proper cell division .
+For these reasons, folate deficiency can lead to megaloblastic anemia and elevated serum homocysteine level, which are associated with cardiovascular risk .

 How Herbs and Spices Added Flavor and Health Benefits to the Recipe:

-Miso and coconut aminos are used as umami for adding rich flavors.
+Miso and coconut aminos are used as umami to add rich flavors.
 Miso is also commonly used to strengthen the immune system.
-Both shitake mushrooms and garlic are antibacterial and anti-fungal agents and also immune-boosting powerhouses.
+Both shitake mushrooms and garlic are antibacterial and antifungal agents and also immune-boosting powerhouses.

 Folate - Health Professional Fact Sheet.
 Accessed February 28, 2021. https://ods.od.nih.gov/factsheets/Folate-HealthProfessional/

 Martí-Carvajal AJ, Solà I, Lathyris D, Dayer M. Homocysteine-lowering interventions for preventing cardiovascular events.
 Cochrane Database Syst Rev. 2017;2017(8). doi:10.1002/14651858.CD006612.pub5